willbuck/midwestjs-2015-protractor/protractor-slides/slides/personalBG/code.personalBG.md

 - Angular for  > 2
 - Open minded to try new tech but fall back to what I know to get things done

+- TRANSITION: But enough about me, let's talk about Protractor